Founder/Director of Public Relations

 Lisa Van Campen

-Lisa Van Campen is the Art Director for Ideaship Studios, an award winning video production, photography, and design firm where she works with her brother-in-law, Brian Smith, who is the Founder and Creative Director.
+Lisa Van Campen is the Art Director and co-owner of Ideaship Studios, an award winning creative design firm specializing in video production, graphic and web design where she works with her brother-in-law, Brian Smith, who is the Founder and Creative Director.
 Prior to joining Ideaship Studios, Lisa’s professional background included work in graphic design and advertising as well as positions in human resources for Dollar Thrifty Automotive Group and ONEOK, Inc. in Tulsa, Oklahoma.
 Lisa is a graduate from the University of Tulsa with a B.A. in Business Administration with a major in Marketing and minors in Psychology and Graphic Design.
 She enjoys using her gifts to help others and being a board member for Joy In The Cause is the perfect fit.
 She loves being a part of this organization, which spreads hope and God’s love to so many in need.
 Lisa enjoys spending time with family and friends, but one of her favorite joys in life is caring for her rescue schnauzers, Lola and Teddy, and spoiling them every chance she gets.

 Scott Berkshire is the co-owner of Tulsa Cash Register.
 He and his business partner have been working together for over 30 years and strive to keep Christ the center of their company.
 Scott has served on the security council for a national retailer’s association for 10 years and served on their board of directors for 6 years.
 He has also served as Chairman of the board for his business park for 5 years.
 Scott’s passions include his wife (Missy), kids (sons Scotty and Devin, and daughter Lacy), grandsons (Dalton and Gabriel), his porch-mutt Scooter, traveling, riding his motorcycles and food.
 Scott and Missy were introduced to Joy In The Cause though a dear friend a couple years ago.
 Since then, they’ve jumped in with both feet to volunteer and support JITC whenever possible.